The SeTT ontology

 is in domain of

-event Is Annotated From op
+event Is Annotated From op, has Explanatory Factor op

 is in range of